 The third edition of Pulse, ‘New ideas to challenge daily mobility’, is now available in print and online.

 Pulse aims to inspire readers by offering a thought-provoking view on new ideas in mobility trends.
-It harnesses the vision of Keolis, but focuses on sectoral issues rather than Keolis’ activities.
-In short, it reflects the Group’s commitment to developing more shared, connected and sustainable mobility solutions that meet the needs of each passenger.
+It reflects our commitment to developing more shared, connected and sustainable mobility solutions that meet the needs of each passenger.

 From the pages